fusecodecamp2019/IntroToReact/readme.md

 # The goal of the next few sections are to make our components talk to one another so that we can move toward making this page more dynamic in what it renders to the page.

-## 15. Making the character details leverage a "selectedCharacter" parameter
+## 15. Making the character details component leverage a "selectedCharacter" parameter
 You might have noticed in the JSX for the root component that there is `<main></main>` tag repeated several times and that our character details component has only address the content for one of these tags.
 Let's address that concern here.

-##### In the character details component:
-1. Remove this line in the imports at the top of the file
+1. In the character details component remove this line in the imports at the top of the file
 ```
 import { characterDataListing } from '../data/marvel-character-data.js';
 ```